ElectricRCAircraftGuy/glances_wiki/The-Glances-2.x-API-How-to.md

 Serveur side
 ============

-    $ glances-develop-server
+    $ glances -s

     Glances server is running on 0.0.0.0:61209

+By default, Glances server listens to the TCP port 61209.
+You can change it using the -p <port> option.

 Client side
 ===========

-Implementation exemple using the Python xmlrpclib with a GNU/Linux server.
+Implementation example using the Python xmlrpclib:

 Connect to the XMLRPC server: